shepmaster/rust-ffi-omnibus/site/basics/index.md

 ## Julia

-All Julia examples will use Julia 1.0, and rely on the language's built-in [C function calling capabilities][julia-c].
-They might also work on v0.7, but this version is untested.
+All Julia examples will use Julia 1.3, and rely on the language's built-in [C function calling capabilities][julia-c].

 ## Running Examples